 The startup’s deliveries are handled by freelance couriers, with the app assigning each order according to proximity.
 The startup takes a commission from the £5.95 delivery fee plus 10% of the purchase.

-While Jinn’s business model is quite similar to other on demand services apps, but what’s different about Jinn is that they’ve successfully cracked courier recruitment, scaling and other issues by being clever about who they’re targeting.
+While Jinn’s business model is quite similar to other on demand app services, but what’s different about Jinn is that they’ve successfully cracked courier recruitment, scaling and other issues by being clever about who they’re targeting.

-And while it’s still early days for Jinn, the on demand startup has successfully raised $10 millions in fundings (20 millions in total till now).
+And while it’s still early days for Jinn, the on demand startup has successfully raised $10 millions in funding (20 millions in total till now).

 The startup’s business model is mainly focusing on official partnerships where the company now has around 1000 of these says Navarro, CEO and co-founder of Jinn.

 Jinn charges delivery customers a delivery fee based on distance and 10% of the price of the basket, and for partner purchases, the startup charges customers a significantly lower delivery fee and charges partners commission of 25% of the basket.